FreeTubeApp/FreeTube/README.md

 - Download RedirectTube from [Mozilla Add-ons](https://addons.mozilla.org/firefox/addon/redirecttube/) (for Firefox based-browsers).

 > [!NOTE]
+> These extensions do not work on Linux portable builds!
+>
 > If you have issues with the extension working with FreeTube, please create an issue in this repository instead of the extension repository.

-> [!WARNING]
-> These extensions do not work on Linux portable builds!

 ## Download Links
 ### Official Downloads